 If you have less time to review candidates, you’ll want a platform that is easy to use and provides ready access to exams, candidates and results.
 That’s where self-manageable software will be beneficial in tracking an individual’s progress over time.

 Test administrators have several options to create an online test and select questions.
-For instance, Mettl’s extensive library of SME verified assessments is immensely useful in designing a set of questions.
+For instance, Mercer | Mettl’s extensive library of SME verified assessments is instrumental in designing a set of questions.
 These tests are readily customizable as per the administrator’s parameters for test configuration, test duration, question order and scoring logic, etc.

 Administrators send invitations to the candidates who accept the test invite to begin their assessment.
 There is complete freedom to set up invitations for specific dates, times and IP addresses.